phfaist/pylatexenc/README.rst

 Unicode Text to LaTeX code
 --------------------------

-The ``latexencode`` module provides a function ``unicode_to_latex()`` which, as its name suggests, converts a unicode string into LaTeX text and escape sequences.
+The ``pylatexenc.latexencode`` module provides a function ``unicode_to_latex()`` which converts a unicode string into LaTeX text and escape sequences.
 It should recognize accented characters and most math symbols.
 A couple of switches allow you to alter how this function behaves.

 You can also run ``latexencode`` in command-line to convert plain unicode text (from the standard input or from files given on the command line) into LaTeX